 Food has a profound influence on how we feel.
 Both at an emotional level and a physiological one it affects our mood and temperament.

-Here are the most important pick me up foods to eat regularly if you feel low;
+Here are some of the most important pick me up foods to eat regularly if you feel low;

 Our brains need omega-3 found which is best found in oily fish such as salmon, tuna, sardines and anchovies.
 Omega-3s are essential fatty acids (ones that our bodies cannot produce by themselves) which alter the brain chemicals serotonin and dopamine, which help you feel calm, relaxed and upbeat.
 If you don’t enjoy fish, take a daily fish oil supplement and see how you feel after a couple of weeks.

 Diets that restrict carbohydrates have been proven to lead to increased anxiety, anger and depression.
 Carbohydrates flood the brain with tryptophan which morphs into serotonin one of our bodies feel good hormones.
-Ensure you are getting enough carbohydrates regularly throughout the day from wonderful wholefood sources such as whole oats, rice, quinoa, wholemeal grainy breads or legumes.
-Just avoid the highly refined processed ones and opt for the natural and whole alternatives.
+Ensure you are getting enough carbohydrates regularly throughout the day from wonderful wholefood sources such as whole oats, rice, quinoa, wholemeal grains or legumes.
+Just be sure to avoid the highly refined processed ones and opt for the natural and whole alternatives.

 Bananas are great sources of a range of vitamins, important minerals such as potassium, phosphorous and iron and they contain the amino acid tryptophan which combats anxiety, depression and insomnia.
 It is converted to the hormone serotonin, which lifts your mood and helps you sleep soundly.
 Add half or a whole banana to your breakfast, have one as a snack, add one to a smoothie or make banana ice cream.